Ramsey Township, Anoka County • Park permit needed

 One great day trip is to launch at Rum River North County Park and paddle here to Central.
 Another is to launch here at Central and paddle down to Rum River South County Park.

-Or start at North, camp overnight at Central’s canoe campsite, then finish the next day at South.
 If you’re really ambitious, take on the whole river for a few days!
 Here’s the Minnesota DNR’s map of the route.
 It labels launch points, rest areas, campsites, campgrounds and distances.

 The canoe campsite